ericluo04/Databases-Project/README.md

 # Databases Project
-The backend implements the api defined in the spec using a Flask Server.

 Description of files:
+DATABASE INITIALIZATION:
+* InitDatabaseAll: creates csv file that contains anonymized student records; coordinates are added afterwards

+FRONT END:
+*

+BACK END: The backend implements the api defined in the spec using a Flask Server.
 * loader.py: script to read from data csv and upload rows into database
 * project.py: runs the flask server and sets up routes on port 5000
 * data.csv: anonymized data used